 Recently I endured the loss of my 1-year old niece, killed by a careless driver.
 We picked up and moved the crew from LA to DC, a new place with no friends.

-If that weren’t enough, I’m now experiencing my biggest challenge, as an unexpected, full-time stay-at-home Dad, taking care of my 3-year old daughter, Ava, and 20-month old son, Charlie.
-I’ve also written a book for New American Library/Penguin Publishing (comes out May 7th) and working with Sony Pictures Television & Happy Madison Productions on a scripted TV show, based on Dad or Alive.
+If that weren’t enough, I’m now experiencing my biggest challenge, as an unexpected, full-time stay-at-home Dad, taking care of my 4 year-old daughter, Ava, two year-old son, Charlie and newborn, Mason.
+This past year, I’ve written and published a comedic memoir for New American Library/Penguin Publishing, produced ‘Modern Dads’ for A&E and am working with Sony Pictures Television & Happy Madison Productions on a scripted TV show, based on Dad or Alive.

-JEN - As a child, I remember playing school in my parent’s garage, going to Brownies, collecting waterbugs at the creek (I hate bugs), and watching All My Children with my mom.
+JEN – As a child, I remember playing school in my parent’s garage, going to Brownies, collecting waterbugs at the creek (I hate bugs) and watching every episode of All My Children with my mom.
 I babysat constantly, read every issue of Sweet Valley Twins, played the flute a grade ahead, and had my beautiful pink coat trashed by a bully the first day I wore it.

-In high school, I drove a Ford Aerostar (thus why I will never own a mini-van), wore braces (with hot pink rubber bands), played on the tennis team, and learned French.
+In high school, I drove my mom’s Ford Aerostar (I will never own a mini-van), wore braces with hot pink rubber bands, played on the tennis team and learned French.
 I interned for Aaron Spelling, won a theatre scholarship, and was accepted into a prestigious film program.

-I remember my mom leaving me at FSU, feeling true independence for the first time, and becoming a new person.
-I highlighted my hair, found eyeliner, bought a new wardrobe (thanks Citibank!) and decided to change my entire life.
+I remember my mom leaving me at college, feeling true independence for the first time and becoming a new person.
+I highlighted my hair, started working for The Florida Lottery and became a barista at Aristotle’s Coffee Garage.

-I’ve become an aunt four times, lost my baby niece to a careless driver, grieved as a family, and explained heaven to my two-year old daughter.
+I’ve become an aunt five times, lost my baby niece to a careless driver, grieved as a family and explained heaven to my two-year old daughter.
+I’ve grown three amazing lives in my own belly, birthing three children in four years.
+They are by far my biggest accomplishment.

 She started walking at ten months and her first word was Dada.
-Her interests are bracelets, lipstick, Buzz Lightyear and collapsing her body while screaming in the middle of the grocery store.
+Her interests have evolved from bracelets, lipstick, Buzz Lightyear and collapsing her body while screaming in the middle of the grocery store to earrings, nail polish, Doc McStuffins and taking pride in being the ‘big sister’.

 Her hobbies include getting her little brother Charlie in a headlock, pretending to ride Charlie and also throwing things at Charlie.
-She loves to defy her mommy, which allows daddy to occasionally swoop in and play the hero.
-Her vocabulary is ever-expanding, however, she hasn’t mastered her L’s.
-Normally this wouldn’t be an issue.
-However, combining that with her fascination of clocks, everytime she sees one in public, it’s a VERY loud ‘dada look, a big cock!’
+She loves to defy her mommy, which allows daddy to occasionally swoop in and play the hero, until she then defies daddy–causing both of her parents to pull their hair out in clumps.
+Her vocabulary is ever-expanding, she’s a great singer and attends pre-school for half-days, three times a week.

 Ava hopes to one day ‘go to work and do the emails’, just like mommy.

-CHARLIE – Charlie has spent his twenty months trying to learn from Ava, while inheriting some of her neutral-colored outfits.
-He’s already wearing the same size diaper as his sister and is almost in the same weight class.
+CHARLIE – Charlie has spent his first two+ years allowing his big sister to speak for him.
+Recently, he determined that ‘enough was enough’.
+Considering he is almost the same height and weight of Ava, he speaks up for himself and if that doesn’t work, he tackles his sister to the ground and sits on her.
 His dad thinks he’ll end up as a defensive lineman, professional wrestler or an enforcer for the mafia.
-His vice-grip can cost you an appendage if you’re not paying attention.
+His karate chops can cost you an appendage if you’re not paying attention.